ser/phpbb-nagios/README.md

 Please do not hesitate to send github pull requests or create issues :-)

-Thanks to #phpbb IRC channel members for consultations during all stages of development of this extension.
+Thanks to #phpbb-dev IRC channel members for some consultations during all stages of development of this extension.

 ## License